mbayle/Snowcrash/level05/Ressources/writeup.md

 ### Level05

-There is nothing on the HOME of this level.
+There is nothing in the HOME of this level.
 So as for level00 I start by doing ` find / -user flag05 2>/dev/null`.
 I get the following result:
 ```bash
 /usr/sbin/openarenaserver
 /rofs/usr/sbin/openarenaserver